 List All Hardware

 To get a fast and furious way about the all hardware

 lshw command can be used.
 This command requires root privileges to probe in detail.

 $ sudo lshw

 List Hardware As Table

-Previous output may be seem a bit untidy.
-Alternative is sorting the output of
+The previous output maybe seems a bit untidy.
+The alternative is sorting the output of

 $ sudo lshw -short